 - Proficient in the Microsoft Office suite

 Got a first Aid certificate?
 Brilliant, list it.
-Organised a yearly bake sale for your children’s school?
-Put it down – it shows organisational skills and a commitment to your community.
+Organized a yearly bake sale for your children’s school?
+Put it down – it shows organizational skills and a commitment to your community.
 Drunk a pint in every pub in your city?
 That one should remain between you and your friends.

 What it should look like

-Debate is raging over whether to include a photograph on your CV.
-In continental Europe, it’s the norm to have a professional head shot on your CV.
+When you consider how to write a CV in English, the debate is raging over whether to include a photograph on it.
+In continental Europe, it’s the norm to have a professional headshot on your CV.
 However, in the UK, the US, and Canada, it’s not normal practice; a photo won’t get you discounted from the process, but most residents of those countries won’t include one.
 But, most CVs include links to your social media accounts or LinkedIn, so if the employer wants to see what you look like, they can.
 Honestly, the jury’s out on this one, so make up your own mind.

 Separate your CV by using headings so it is easy to navigate.
 Use a basic font such as Calibri or Garamond.
 Your CV should be in black ink.
 You can throw this advice out of the window if you’re applying for the hippest design company your country has ever seen.
 Go wild.

 - Spelling or grammar mistakes.
-Get your CV checked by someone who speaks really good English.
+If you are still unsure, get your CV checked by someone who speaks really good English.

-- Getting too personal/irrelevant: ‘After my divorce last year…’, ‘I spend my evenings watching cat videos on the internet.’
+- Too personal or irrelevant statements: ‘After my divorce last year…’, ‘I spend my evenings watching cat videos on the internet.’